Life Alert vs. Medical Guardian: a Hands-On Comparison

 In terms of features beyond emergency calls, Medical Guardian systems once again triumph over Life Alert’s.

-All Medical Guardian systems (save for the smartwatch) are compatible with fall detection, which can automatically sense when a user falls and place a call to the monitoring center.
+All Medical Guardian systems are compatible with fall detection, which can automatically sense when a user falls and place a call to the monitoring center.
 While this service does cost an extra $10 per month, it’s worth it for many users.
 Life Alert, however, does not offer this feature on any system.
+That could be a huge issue, as a study published in the journal BMC Geriatrics found that out of 30 participants who use Personal Emergency Reporting Systems (PERS), only eight had actually pressed their buttons in emergency situations.
+Some forgot to push the buttons, while some were unable to.
+That’s why fall detection is so important; you can get help even if you don’t push the button.

 In terms of extra features, Medical Guardian handily beats Life Alert.